 In Georgian Bath, in an era of horses and carts and Bridgerton-style balls and concerts, Caroline Herschel worked as a singer along with her brother the composer William Herschel.
 But as their musical careers blossomed, they both became more and more interested in space, and in astronomical discoveries.
 They built a telescope together in their house in Bath and gradually became famous for their astronomical discoveries.
 Caroline Herschel became the first woman to receive a salary as a scientist and the first woman in England to hold a government position, earning her the nickname, The Comet Huntress.

-This year’s school projects are devised and led by charismatic soprano and founder director of Celebrate Voice, Lynsey Docherty.
+This year’s school projects were devised and led by charismatic soprano and founder director of Celebrate Voice, Lynsey Docherty.
 Lynsey has sung professionally for 20 years, was Director of Education at Dorset Opera for six years and has created opera workshops and been Creative Director for arts organisations across the UK, including the Royal Opera House, The Grange Festival, and previous projects for If Opera.
-Lynsey is also joined by composer/lyricist Tim Gilvin, and tenor Anthony Flaum.
+Lynsey was also joined by composer/lyricist Tim Gilvin, and tenor Anthony Flaum.

 “This has been a magical experience for our children – how many other primary aged children get the opportunity to work with opera professionals?
 The growth in our children in only four sessions was incredible – particularly our SEND children.
 To be honest I was quite overwhelmed with what your team achieved with our children”